Starting with Tableau Workspace

-- Tableau’s Toolbar contains command like connect to data, New sheet and Save.
+- Tableau’s Toolbar contains a command like connect to data, New sheet and Save.

 - It also contains analysis and navigation tools like Sort, Group and Highlight.

-Mastering Tableau is easier than you think with the right Tableau training and certification!
+Mastering Tableau is easier than you think with the right Tableau training !

 - It is located on the bottom of the Tableau workbook.

-- It displays descriptions of menu items as well as the information about the current view.
+- It displays descriptions of menu items as well as information about the current view.

 Figure States: Status bar shows that the view has 131 marks shown in 3 rows and 11 columns.
 It also shows that the SUM (profit) for all the marks is $785,604.

 If you have any doubts or Queries related to Tableau, get it clarifies from Tableau Experts on Tableau Community.

 - Every worksheet contains a variety of different cards that you can show or hide.